The Pill Grinder#

 Joe: You also kept making weird remarks about nurses.

 Barry: You said the staff was helping.
 Then you said she never notices.
 Then you said you were worried she’d find out.
-You built a very disturbing little maze for me.
+You built a very disturbing little maze for me, and I walked every inch of it.

 Joe: The nurses are helping with her medications.